March 26, 2026 (2w ago)

 Each database gets its own container with configurable resources.
 Backups require manual configuration or third-party tooling, but the provisioning itself is one-click.

 Coolify introduced Sentinel monitoring for CPU and RAM metrics.
-It's still experimental and limited to server-level resource tracking (Coolify Documentation, 2026).
-There are no application-level metrics — no request rates, no error rates, no latency percentiles.
+It's still experimental and limited to server-level resource tracking, as described in the Coolify docs.
+There are no application-level metrics -- no request rates, no error rates, no latency percentiles.
 You can see if your server is running out of memory, but not whether your API endpoint is throwing 500 errors.

 Coolify genuinely excels in a few areas.
 The one-click template library is extensive — 280+ pre-configured applications.
 Database provisioning is simple.
 The Docker Compose support means you can deploy complex multi-container stacks without modification.
 And the community is responsive: 20,375+ Discord members and active maintainers.